認識我們

 Continuing the momentum generated by the BBC Blue Planet II Live in Concert, the Foundation cooperated with BBC and udnFunLife again in 2022, holding another live concert for Planet Earth II.
 Along with the renowned music from Hans Zimmer, the musical performance not only amazed the audience with its audio-visual effects but also brought people an immersive experience of the beauty and magnificence of Mother Earth.

-In 2022, the Foundation launched a new environmental initiative, the Delta Earth Film Festival.
+In 2022, the Foundation launched a new environmental initiative, the Nurturing Life on the Earth Film Festival.
 From March to September, the Festival screened two epic BBC eco-films, Blue Planet II and Planet Earth II, together with two of Delta's award-winning environmental documentaries, Life in the Coral Reefs and Swimming with Humpback Whale, at venues and campuses throughout Taiwan.